ztangent/Plinf.jl/README.md

-# InverseTAMP
+# Plinf

-Inverse task and motion planning (TAMP) using PDDL and Gen.
+A library for planning, inverse planning, and inference in planning, using PDDL and Gen.